Puiguqu/School_notes/Y1_Sem_2/CM1025_Fundamentals_of_Computer_Science/course_overview.md

 Here is a summary of the text in 8 sentences, preserving key information and technical details:

-The language of σ* (sigma star) generates all strings over alphabet σ, where σ = {a, b}.
-A regular expression σ* represents the union of σ and itself, denoted as σ + σ.
-The regular expression (b*a+)* can generate strings like "bbaa" by considering the last star as one expression, but it cannot generate strings like "abb" since the last letter must always be "a".
-Another regular expression, (ab* + ba+)*, can generate strings like "abba" and "aaba", but not "bba".
-Regular expressions allow for different ways to generate a string, as seen in examples.
-The process of generating a string involves choosing parts from each expression in the union, using the symbols "+" or "*".
-Regular expressions are a fundamental concept in formal language theory and have applications in computer science and software design.
-Understanding regular expressions is essential for working with formal languages and designing efficient algorithms for pattern matching and text processing tasks.
+The language generated by σ* (sigma star) includes all strings over the alphabet {a, b}.
+The syntax of σ* involves concatenation of σ with itself, where each union represents a possible choice.
+For example, given the regular expression σ = {a, b} in σ* , the string "ab" can be generated by choosing "a" from one union and "b" from another union.
+Conversely, it is not possible to generate any string that cannot be generated by σ* on the same alphabet.
+To determine if a specific string belongs to the language generated by a regular expression, it must be possible to break down the string into substrings that can be generated separately.
+For instance, the string "bbaa" can be broken down into two "bb"s and two "aa"s, which can be generated using the given regular expression σ* .
+However, the string "abb" cannot be generated by this regular expression because it must start with a character from either {a, b}, but not "ab".

 ---

 ### Design regular expressions Video• .
 Duration: 5 minutes 5 min

-Here is a summary of the text in 8 sentences, preserving key information, formulae, links, and technical details:
+Here is a summary of the text in 8 sentences, preserving key information and technical details:

-The language consists of binary words containing "bb" and can be represented by a regular expression that captures this language.
-The type of strings in this language include any string with at least one occurrence of "bb", preceded or followed by zero or more characters.
-To represent this language, the regular expression Σ*bbΣ* is used.
-The language of all binary words ending with either "ab" or "ba" can be represented as Σ*ab ∪ Σ*ba.
+The language consists of binary words containing "bb" with at least one occurrence of "bb".
+This can be represented by the regular expression Σ*bbΣ*.
+Another example is the language of all binary words ending with either "ab" or "ba", which can be represented as Σ*ab Σ*ba.
 The language of all binary words with at most one "a" can be represented as b*ab*b*.
-This example illustrates how to apply regular expressions to languages with constraints on the length and structure of strings.
-Regular expressions are also used to represent languages with specific lengths, such as binary strings of length 3 (ΣΣΣ) or at least 3 characters (ΣΣΣ*).
-The language of all binary words of length at most 3 can be represented as ε ∪ Σ ∪ ΣΣ.
+This includes binary strings of length 0 (ε), 1 (Σ), and 2 (ΣΣ).
+For binary strings of length 3, the regular expression is ΣΣΣ.
+To represent languages with constraints on word length, we can use Σ³ or Σ³+ for "at least three" and ε ∪ Σ ∪ ΣΣ for "at most three".
+The language of all binary words of length exactly three can be represented as ΣΣΣ.

 ---

 ### Design regular expressions example Video• .
 Duration: 3 minutes 3 min

-Here is a summary of the text in 8 sentences, preserving key information and technical details:
+Here is a summary of the text in 8 sentences, preserving key information, formulae, links, and technical details:

-The Sigma star regular expression generates all strings over an alphabet, represented as a union of b* or a+b*.
-To generate all strings containing at least one 'a', use Σ* +.
-Similarly, to generate strings starting with 'a' or ending with 'a', use Σ*a and Σ*a respectively.
-Concatenating the regular expression a+b with itself generates all strings with even lengths, so adding a star to this concatenation yields even-length strings: (ab+)*.
-To generate odd numbers, use Σ*(1+3) since an odd number ends in either '1' or '3'.
-For numbers greater than 200, use the union of Σ*2+3 and Σ*2Σ*3Σ*, where Σ* denotes repetition of any character.
-This ensures that all four-digit numbers are greater than 200.
-In general, regular expressions can be designed to generate languages with specific properties, such as even-length strings or odd numbers.
+Sigma star generates all strings over an alphabet (a, b) by taking the union of all possible strings generated by concatenating the alphabet with itself.
+To generate all strings containing at least one 'a', the regular expression Σ* a Σ* can be used.
+Similarly, to generate all strings starting with 'a' or ending with 'a', the regular expressions a Σ* and a Σ* a can be used, respectively.
+To generate all strings of even length, the concatenation of (a+b) with itself followed by a star (∗) can be used: (a+b)∗.
+A regular expression to generate odd numbers in an alphabet of 1, 2, and 3 can be created using the union of '1' and '3': 1+3 Σ*.
+For generating all numbers greater than 200, a regular expression that includes strings with exactly three digits (starting with either '2' or '3') followed by strings with four or more digits: (2+3 Σ*) ∪ Σ*Σ*Σ*.
+These regular expressions demonstrate the power of Sigma star in generating strings based on specific conditions.

 ---